kerto07/WeatherApp/README.md

 WeatherApp
 ============

-Java project in Spring 3 that displays the weather
+Sample Spring 3 MVC application displaying the weather of a city based on the zip code.

 Get started
 ===========